Frequently Asked Questions by Unrepresented (Pro Se) Litigants

-A per curiam affirmed decision means that the judges have reviewed the case and determined that there was no reversible error.
+A per curiam affirmed decision means that the judges reviewed the case and determined that there was no reversible error.
 Thus, they affirmed the lower tribunal’s decision.
 The court found that it was not necessary to write an explanation other than the decision that there was no reversible error.
 This is not unusual.
-It is up to the judges to determine whether there is any precedential value or other reason which would require them to provide the reasons for affirming the decision.
+It is up to the judges to determine whether there is any precedential value or other reason which would require them to write an opinion that provides the reasons for affirming the decision.

-However, be advised that if an unrepresented party registers with eDCA, he or she will be required to file their pleadings electronically rather than mailing or hand-delivering copies to the court.
+Yes.
+Both attorneys and parties in a case may register with the Florida Courts E-Filing Portal at https://www.myflcourtaccess.com/.
+Once registered, users can file documents electronically with the court.
+Please be advised that if an unrepresented party registers with the Portal, he or she will be required to file electronically rather than mailing or hand-delivering documents to the court.
 Unregistered parties who are not attorneys are not required to electronically file documents and can instead mail or hand-deliver their pleadings to the court in paper format.

-As well, parties should be advised that if they ARE represented by an attorney in their case, they cannot file any documents in the case, either electronically or in paper, unless given permission to do so by the court or unless the attorney withdraws from the case.
+Please also note that if a party is represented by an attorney in his or her case, the party cannot file any documents in the case, either electronically or in paper, unless given permission to do so by the court or unless the attorney withdraws from the case.
 While represented, only your attorney can file documents on your behalf.